 As the festive season draws near, the demand for chocolates, candies, and desserts are steadily climbing.
-The orders for pumpkin spiced lattes are already piling up at favorite coffee haunts.
-We are gearing up for some festive cooking.
-It is time to pull out the original pumpkin pie, cranberry sauce, and Christmas cookie recipes from the attic.
-Try to decipher what our grandmothers and their mothers had scribbled along the margins of the notebooks.
+Orders for pumpkin spiced lattes are already piling up at favorite coffee haunts.
+We are gearing up for festive cooking.
+It is time to pull out the original pumpkin pie, cranberry sauce, and Christmas cookie recipes from the basement, and we try to decipher what our grandmothers had scribbled along the margins of the notebooks.
 And it is time for those dry runs, which always seem to add a pound or two to the scales.

 This year is going to be a little different.
 You should be able to make and enjoy healthy recipes that please your sweet tooth as well as your scales.
 Proclaiming your love for candies and desserts should not always mean giving up fitness plans.
 Sometimes, healthy treats can come in the form of delicious candies!

-Almond toffees are the best part about winters and Christmas.
-If you have not given so much thought about them before, you might do so from now on since they are healthy, packed with protein and they are even gluten-free.
+Almond toffees are my favorite part about winters and Christmas.
+If you have not given so much thought about them before, you might do so from now on since they are packed with protein and they are even gluten-free.
 It is the perfect gift for children, health-conscious neighbors, and office colleagues.
 This year, it will be even more special because you can make them at home.
-You can pack them interestingly in colored cellophane and ribbons to turn each into a tine Christmas hamper.
+You can pack them in colored cellophane and ribbons to turn each into a little gift packet.

 How to make your very own Christmas almond toffee